 - Research Your World: Choose something your child likes—for example, animals, plants, cooking, weather, and the body.
 Your child can come up with a list of questions she has about a topic and then work together to find the answers, experiment, and observe that topic.

 - Plant Something: Plant something outside or inside and ask your child to observe what she sees, recording the growth and process.
 Once the plant has grown, help your child identify the different parts of the plants and talk and learn about what those parts do.

 - Move It!: Go outside or stay inside to experiment with motion.
-Take a variety of objects, for example, a ball, a balloon, a paper airplane or a toy car and have them move in different ways.
-Slide them down a ramp, hill or stairs, push or throw them with different amounts of force or blow air on them.
-As your child does this, talk about the different speeds of the objects, what makes them go faster and slower and why this might be.
+Take a variety of objects (for example, a ball, a balloon, a paper airplane, or a toy car) and have them move in different ways.
+Slide them down a ramp, a hill, or stairs; push or throw them with different amounts of force; or blow air on them.
+As your child does this, talk about the different speeds of the objects, what makes them go faster and slower, and why this might be.